Skip to main content

 info

-The servers: + projects: format below still works but profiles are recommended for new setups.
+The servers: + projects: format below still works, but profiles: + workspaces: is recommended for new setups.

 servers: